wp-plugins/manage-issue-based-magazine/readme.txt

 And do it easily with the Issue Based Magazine plugin brought to you by PurpleMAD,

 Managing online magazines has never been simpler.
-You don't need to know a word of code…yet you can create a stylish and stunning magazine that makes the right impact on your target audience.
+You don't need to know a word of code, yet you can create a stylish and stunning magazine that makes the right impact on your target audience.

 If you are a content creator or content curator or both and more, Issue Based Magazine is right for you.
 This powerful plugin